openstack/openstack-manuals/doc/admin-guide-cloud-rst/source/telemetry.rst

 for billing.
 The required steps to bill for usage in a cloud environment are metering, rating, and billing.
-Because the provider's requirements may be far too specific for a shared solution, rating and billing solutions cannot be designed a common module that satisfies all.
+Because the provider's requirements may be far too specific for a shared solution, rating and billing solutions cannot be designed in a common module that satisfies all.
 Providing users with measurements on cloud services is required to meet the "measured service" definition of cloud computing.